2012 United States House of Representatives elections in Pennsylvania

-The 2012 United States House of Representatives elections in Pennsylvania were held on Tuesday, November 6, 2012, to elect the 18 U.S. representatives from the state of Pennsylvania, a loss of one seat following the 2010 United States Census.
+The 2012 United States House of Representatives elections in Pennsylvania were held on Tuesday, November 6, 2012, to elect the 18 U.S. representatives from the state of Pennsylvania, a loss of one seat following the 2010 United States census.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 Primary elections were held Tuesday, April 24.

 Republicans control redistricting in Pennsylvania, which lost one seat in reapportionment.
 A map released on December 13, 2011, effectively merged the 4th and 12th congressional districts, represented by Democrats Jason Altmire and Mark Critz.
 The map was passed by the Pennsylvania Senate.
 Critz won the incumbent-on-incumbent primary, but then lost the general election.

+Pennsylvania was one of five states in which the party that won the state's popular vote did not win a majority of seats in 2012, the other states being Arizona, Michigan, North Carolina, and Wisconsin.